Hair Coverings and Angels: Paul's Strange Advice in 1 Corinthians

-When Paul wrote to the community in Corinth, it was clear they were in trouble.
-His words indicate that many of the [formerly pagan] Gentiles were struggling with a myriad of bad habits and behaviors that were no longer acceptable.
+When Paul wrote to the community in Corinth, it was clear they were spiraling into moral chaos.
+His words signal that many of the Gentiles were reverting to old habits from their former pagan days, behaviors unacceptable in the community.

 - 1 Corinthians 11:5-6

-Over the centuries, many have found in Paul's words a direct prohibition against women having leadership roles in the community.
-This too is another dimension we will not explore at this time.
+Others find in Paul's words a direct prohibition against women having leadership roles in the community.

-It is a tough passage to make sense of, but there is a connection I have not seen anyone reference yet that I want to look at.
+For me, these do not entirely solve the puzzle of Paul's message.
+It is a tough passage to make sense of, but there is a connection I have not seen anyone reference yet, and this is what we will explore.

 Hippocrates and Women's Hair

-Years ago, I stumbled across a bizarre and very compelling explanation to add some background.
+Years ago, I stumbled across a compelling and [a little] bizarre explanation that might add some nuance.
 Dr. Troy Martin proposed a theory that is based on the contemporary Greek texts of Paul's time and the medical theory regarding hair through the writings of Hippocrates¹.

 Hippocrates, regarded as the father of modern medicine, lived a few hundred years before the Apostle Paul.
-Though they were not contemporaries, some, like Martin, suggest that Hippocrates' contributions to medicine and philosophy were extremely influential in the first century.
+Though they were not contemporaries, some, like Martin, suggest that Hippocrates' contributions to Greek medical views and philosophy were extremely influential in the first century.

 Hippocrates saw a direct connection between hair, sexuality, and ultimately, reproduction.
 Dr. Martin writes²;